Dhani Jones

 Dhani Makalani Jones (born February 22, 1978) is an American former professional football player who was a linebacker for 11 seasons in the National Football League (NFL).
 He played college football for the Michigan Wolverines, earning All-Big Ten honors for three straight seasons.
 He was selected by the New York Giants in the sixth round of the 2000 NFL draft and played for the team for four seasons.
-Jones also played for the Philadelphia Eagles and the Cincinnati Bengals.
+Jones also played for the Philadelphia Eagles and Cincinnati Bengals.
 In addition to his football career, Jones hosted the Travel Channel series Dhani Tackles the Globe and the VH1 show Ton of Cash.
 Jones also was on the CNBC series Adventure Capitalists.

 Early life

 Jones was born in San Diego, California.
 He attended middle school at Cabin John Middle School in Potomac, Maryland, where he played basketball.
 As a senior at Winston Churchill High School in Potomac, Jones was an All-Met, All-Western Region, and an All-County pick, and also was ranked the fifth best linebacker prospect in the Atlantic Coast Region despite missing most of the regular season with a ruptured disc he injured working out for Penn State earlier in the summer.
 Jones was also a varsity wrestler in high school, as well as a member of his high school's track team.